parryc/thevoid/templates/bookarts/posts/joining-sheets-of-washi.md

 avoid overly wet paste!

+## alternatives

-- there is also a method involving tearing the edges (score with a straight edge, wet with a brush, and then tear, finally, brush fibers outwards, so they will be overlapping when pasted - repeat on both sides). only has minimal overlapping
+there is also a method involving tearing the edges (score with a straight edge, wet with a brush, and then tear, finally, brush fibers outwards, so they will be overlapping when pasted - repeat on both sides). only has minimal overlapping.

+# references

+these notes are mostly taken from from [Jane Colbourne - Techniques of Joining Together Sheets of Japanese Paper - 18 July 2013](https://www.youtube.com/watch?v=Q2dftDR4e-w)